Avon Park Executive Airport: History

 The Avon Park Executive Airport opened as a civil airport in April 1940.
 The facility was then known as Avon Park Municipal Airport.
 During World War II the airport was leased by the United States Army Air Forces who used it as a contract pilot training airfield.
-During this period it was placed under the jurisdiction of the 61st Army Air Force Fight Training Detachment as a primary pilot training airfield and should not be confused with the larger as Avon Park Army Airfield, a B-26 Marauder and B-17 Flying Fortress advanced bomber crew training base located 10.7 miles east-northeast of the city of Avon Park.
+During this period it was placed under the jurisdiction of the 61st Army Air Force Fight Training Detachment as a primary pilot training airfield and should not be confused with the larger as Avon Park Army Airfield, a Martin B-26 Marauder and Boeing B-17 Flying Fortress advanced bomber crew training base located 10.7 miles east-northeast of the city of Avon Park.

 Operated by the Lodwick Aviation Military Academy, Avon Park MAP was used as a primary (level 1) pilot training airfield.
 Flying training was performed with Fairchild PT-19s as the primary trainer.
 Also had several PT-17 Stearmans assigned.
 The airfield had three 4'000 hard surfaced for landings and takeoffs.
 In addition, Avon Park MAP had four auxiliary airfields for emergency and overflow landings: